Scholarships and Grants

 Federal Unsubsidized Stafford Loan

-This loan is available to all students enrolled at least half-time (5 units), with a fixed interest rate of 6.8% which will accrue while in school.
+This loan is available to all student enrolled at least half-time (5 units), with a fixed interest rate of 6.8% which will accrue while in school.
 The maximum eligibility is $20,500 per academic year.

 Federal Work Study